Compiling and Running Programs

 Compiling and Running Programs#

-To compile the program, we must pass the necessary flags to the Intel® oneAPI DPC++/C++ Compiler.
+To compile the program, the necessary flags must be passed to the Intel® oneAPI DPC++/C++ Compiler.
 For example:

 where ISHMEM_INSTALL_DIR is the path to the Intel® SHMEM installation directory.

-Intel® SHMEM provides a launcher script, ishmrun that assigns the environment variable ZE_AFFINITY_MASK so that each PE is assigned a single SYCL device.
+Intel® SHMEM provides a launcher script, ishmrun, that sets CPU and GPU affinity so that each PE is assigned a single SYCL device and a corresponding set of CPU cores with close affinity.
 To invoke the ishmrun script, pass it as the first argument to your process launcher.
 The following example assumes the ISHMEM_INSTALL_DIR/bin directory is on your user path and use of the Portable Batch System launcher:

 $ aprun -N 12 -n 6 ishmrun ishmem_example